symfony/symfony-docs/quick_tour/the_big_picture.rst

 Fundamentals: Route, Controller, Response
 -----------------------------------------

-Our project only has about 15 files, but it's ready to become a sleek API, a robust web app, or a microservice.
+Our project only has about 15 files, but it is ready to become a sleek API, a robust web app, or a microservice.
 Symfony starts small, but scales with you.

 But before we go too far, let's dig into the fundamentals by building our first page.